 Sometimes business owners have accounts receivable that will never be paid.
 They may also have inventory that they never use.
 If this feels like a loss, it’s because it is.
-Ask your accountant about using it to your advantage and writing it up as a loss on your tax return to help save money.
+Ask your accountant about using it to your advantage and writing it off as a loss on your tax return to help save money at tax time.

 Being in business means sometimes making bad deals; it’s inevitable.
 It doesn’t mean you’re a bad businessperson.
 It means that you’re just a businessperson.
-You took some risks and sold stuff to someone that probably didn’t have a great credit history but you felt confident they’d pay up.
+You took some risks and sold stuff to someone who probably didn’t have a great credit history, but you felt confident they’d pay up.
 Or you bought something for a great price with the hopes of selling it for a larger margin than your typical items.
 When you make deals and take risks, sometimes things don’t work out.
-It’s OK, the fact that you’re still in business means that more deals and risks taken work out than don’t, right?
+And that’s OK!
+The fact that you’re still in business means that more of your deals and risks are working out, right?
+You’re having more successes than failures.

 More importantly, getting rid of these bad assets can create a tax benefit.
-Ask your accountant, it could be a deduction.
-As long as it’s off your books and disposed of you might be able to take the write-off.
+Ask your accountant — it could be a deduction.
+So long as it’s off your books and disposed of, you might be able to take the write-off.
 So stop being so sentimental and consider taking the deduction.